hyojin0912/HJ-GPCRact/README.md

 ## 🔬 Usage Protocol

-This repository provides a complete protocol, from data construction to model training.
+This repository provides a complete protocol, from data construction to figure generation.

 1.  **Data Construction:** To reconstruct the GPCRactDB from scratch, follow the detailed steps in [`preprocessing/README.md`](preprocessing/README.md).
 2.  **Model Training & Inference:** To train the model using our pre-processed data or make predictions with a pre-trained model, see the `Usage` section below.
+3.  **Analysis & Figure Generation:** To reproduce the analyses and figures from our paper, please see the Jupyter Notebooks in the [`analysis/`](analysis/) directory.

 ### Step 1: Training the Model 🏋️‍♂️
 1. Get the Data